bazel-contrib/bazel-mypy-integration/README.md

 ## Installation

 `mypy_integration` expects the user to provide the `mypy` dependency.
-Given not every mypy version is compatible to all Python versions and mypy's transitive dependencies can differ based on the Python version `mypy_integration` cannot offer a `mypy` which satisfies all potential users.
+Given not every mypy version is compatible to all Python versions and mypy's transitive dependencies can differ based on the Python version, `mypy_integration` cannot offer a `mypy` which satisfies all potential users.

 **1. Provide `mypy` to `mypy_integration`.
 You can do so in 2 ways**:
   - Add to your Bazel command `--@mypy_integration//:mypy=<your_target_providing_mypy>`